Key Takeaways

 More content = more keywords

-If you add more content more frequently such as publish or update blog articles, you will optimize your content with relevant keywords that can attract new visitors to your site.
+If you add more content frequently, you will optimize it with relevant keywords.
+Publishing or updating blog articles can also attract new visitors to your site.

-By using keyword research tools, you will know what words your audience cares about, how they search for things and how they group keywords together.
+Using keyword research tools helps you understand which words your audience cares about.
+You will understand how they search for things and see how they group keywords.

 To figure out your score, enter your website URL into Moz’s Open Site Explorer: